Denis Betts: Playing career

-Betts was a part of the hugely successful Wigan team of the 1980s, and 90's, his own medal haul including six Championships, seven Rugby League Challenge Cups, three Premierships, four John Player/Regal Trophies, and two Lancashire Cups.
-He also received the Lance Todd Trophy (1991) and the coveted Man of Steel Award (1995).
+Betts was a part of the Wigan team of the 1980s, and 90's; he won six Championships, seven Rugby League Challenge Cups, three Premierships, four John Player/Regal Trophies, and two Lancashire Cups.
+He also received the Lance Todd Trophy (1991) and the Man of Steel Award (1995).
 He featured in three World Club Challenge matches for Wigan, winning two, against Penrith Panthers in 1991 and Brisbane Broncos in 1994.

-In 1995, at the height of the Super League War he signed a lucrative deal with the Auckland Warriors, one of the new clubs, coached by former Wigan coach John Monie.
+In 1995, at the height of the Super League War he signed a deal with the Auckland Warriors, one of the new clubs, coached by former Wigan coach John Monie.

 Later that year Betts became the first player to win both England and Great Britain caps while not playing in the English leagues.
 With former Wigan team-mate Shaun Edwards ruled out by injury, Betts captained England from the second row in the 1995 Rugby League World Cup final at Wembley Stadium, but Australia won the match 16–8 and retained the World Cup.
 Betts' selection as captain of England meant he was the first player given the honour while not playing in the English leagues.